JohnPaulinePineda/Portfolio_Project_51/docs/index.md

 ### 1.4.6 Centering and Scaling <a class="anchor" id="1.4.6"></a>

-1. All numeric variables were transformed using the standardization method to achieve a comparable scale between values.
+1. All numeric variables in the training subset were transformed using the standardization method to achieve a comparable scale between values.
+2. Original data in the testing subset for numeric variables will be treated with standardization scaling downstream using a pipeline involving the final preprocessing steps.

 ```python